 Today, Clark’s views are largely ignored, maligned or distorted while “evangelicalism” is awash in relativism, post-modernism, existentialism, emotionalism, experientialism, sacramentalism, synergism, syncretism, empiricism, irrationalism and charismania, all errors which Clark had routinely and thoroughly refuted.
 A minority of Christians indeed believe that “Gordon H. Clark was the greatest American theologian and philosopher of the twentieth century.”
 I am among that minority.
 Where I differ from Clark is that while he held to the Westminster Confession, I would identify with the Second London Baptist Confession of 1689.

-W. Gary Crampton upheld the philosophy of Clark but later moved away from certain aspects of Presbyterianism, such as paedobaptism.
+W. Gary Crampton upheld the philosophy of Clark but later moved away from Presbyterianism’s defense of, paedobaptism.
 After speaking with Dr. Crampton, I was reassured that there is no conflict between Clark’s epistemology, scripturalism in general, and the Second London Baptist Confession.
-In other words, as impressed as I am with Clark’s consistent adherence to sola scriptura as well as his doctrinal precision and logical consistency, I am fully persuaded that it was the reformed baptists who got it right when it came to church government, covenant theology, and of course, baptism.
+We also find the merger of Clark’s scripturalism and 1689 federalism in the work of C.J.
+Engel, Brandon Adams and Patrick T. McWilliams.
+So, as impressed as I am with Clark’s consistent adherence to sola scriptura as well as his doctrinal precision and logical consistency, I am fully persuaded that it was the reformed baptists who got it right when it came to church government, covenant theology, and of course, baptism.

 I believe that all Christians should affirm the philosophical tenets as summarized by John Robbins.
 To that list I would add the following: